-Neither Emerson, nor any of its affiliated entities assume responsibility for the selection, use or maintenance of any product.
+Neither Emerson, Emerson Automation Solutions, nor any of their affiliated entities assumes responsibility for the selection, use or maintenance of any product.
 Responsibility for proper selection, use, and maintenance of any product remains solely with the purchaser and end user.